sepehrd2/ML/README.md

 # Machine Learning

-The code here was written to fit a machine learning model to a data for image detections.
-The dataset includes a collection of textual descriptions of neural network model architectures trained on Cifar-10.
+The code here was written to fit a machine learning model to a data, which includes a collection of textual descriptions of neural network model architectures trained on Cifar-10.
 The labels are the final training and testing performance scores of these models.

 Three different models have been tested: linear regression, deepNN, and deepNN_1. (models.py) The highest scoring one was deepNN_1.
 In this model I used two hidden layers, as well as a sigmoid function and batch normalization.